 1. The Baby Stretch

-Stand in your spa, feet flat on the floor and hold on to the edge of your spa.
-Push your hips backward, keeping your tummy muscles tight and back flat.
+Stand in your spa, feet flat on the floor, and hold on to the edge of your spa.
+Push your hips backward, keeping your tummy muscles tight and your back flat.
 As you push backward, you’ll feel a stretch in your hips and back.
 Hold the move for 10-20 seconds and repeat at least twice.